![]() |

 Kansas law provides that any person who claims to be aggrieved by an unlawful practice in the areas of employment, housing, or public accommodations and who can articulate a prima facie case pursuant to a recognized legal theory of discrimination (based on race, religion, color, sex, disability, ancestry, national origin, age in the area of employment only, familial status in the area of housing only, and retaliation) may file with the KHRC.
 Genetic screening and testing in the area of employment is prohibited.

 A complaint may be filed personally or by attorney.
-An individual may write, telephone or come in to one of the Kansas Human Rights Commission's offices to begin the filing process.
+An individual may write, telephone, or come in person to the Kansas Human Rights Commission's Topeka office to begin the filing process.
 If the complaint falls within the Commission's jurisdiction, a formal complaint may be submitted.
 Intake workers are available to assist in drafting a complaint based on information provided by the complainant.
 The intake department also provides inquirers with referrals to other agencies for issues outside of KHRC's jurisdiction.
-The complaint must be signed and notarized before it can be officially filed with the Commission.
-A complaint alleging racial or other profiling is not required to be notarized.
+The complaint must be signed before it can be officially filed with the Commission.

-There were over 10,000 inquiries to KHRC's intake department during FY 2004 .
-Many inquiries were outside of KHRC's jurisdiction or beyond the six month timely filing limit and were referred to the Equal Employment Opportunity Commission or other agencies.
+Inquiries outside of KHRC's jurisdiction or beyond the six month timely filing limit will be referred to the Equal Employment Opportunity Commission or other agencies.

 The Commission offers a third-party mediation program statewide through Kansas Legal Services.
 Mediation services offer a possible alternative to a complete investigation.

-During a full investigation, a field investigator will interview the complainant, review relevant documents, conduct interviews with witnesses, and summarize the case for the investigating commissioner.
+During an investigation, a field investigator will interview the complainant, review relevant documents, conduct interviews with witnesses, and summarize the case for the investigating commissioner.
+An interview may consist of a written questionnaire.
 The investigator's role is that of a fact finder.
 The investigator does not determine the outcome of the case, but rather gathers and presents the facts to a commissioner for determination.
 All information discovered throughout the course of the investigation is confidential and is gathered in an objective and impartial manner.

 IMPORTANT NOTICE